List of BanG Dream! characters: Chisato Shirasagi

 Chisato Shirasagi (白鷺 千聖, Shirasagi Chisato) is the bassist of Pastel Palettes, a first-year literature student at Yotsuba, and Kaoru's childhood friend, making her the oldest yet shortest member of the band.
 Having been a famous actress since she was a child, Chisato has learned to cherish her private life and the friends therein.
 Beneath her kind and pleasant outlook and personality, she can be quite calculating and even blunt and cold at times, especially towards Kaoru's dramatic personality.
 She is also close friends with Kanon, whom she met in Hanasakigawa's junior high and befriended as the latter was the first to treat her like a regular person rather than a celebrity.

-After Pastel Palettes' disastrous debut performance, a skeptical Chisato attempts to leave the band as she feels she could not remain with a failing project that would ruin her reputation, but the ongoing negative publicity and potential fallout should she quit forces her to stay.
-Although pessimistic about the band's future, Chisato is surprised when she sees Aya attempting to sell tickets to Pastel Palettes' next concert in the rain; inspired, she finally commits to the band.
-Though she is seen as a role model for professionalism by the other girls, they are unaware of her hard work and effort to do well.
-After graduating high school, Chisato matriculates at Yotsuba and begins sharing an apartment with Kanon.

 Sumire Uesaka voices Chisato, while Patricia Duran voices her in the dub.

 Maya Yamato

 Maya Yamato (大和 麻弥, Yamato Maya) is the drummer of Pastel Palettes who is a tomboy with glasses and a first-year sociology student at Keiho.
 Happiest when surrounded by musical equipment, Maya is a true tech geek who becomes almost impossible to stop when talking about her beloved hobby, and completely loses track of time when she starts tinkering with all kinds of parts and equipment.
 She was a member of Haneoka's drama club.

-Prior to joining Pastel Palettes, she was a studio musician working for the agency.
-Unlike the other instruments that could be faked for the idol band gimmick, the agency required an actual drummer, leading to the staff presenting Maya as an interim drummer.
-Although she enjoys her time with Pastel Palettes, Maya initially struggles with her presence in the band as she feels she does not fit the proper image of an idol due to her interests and awkward nature.
-With her friends' support, she realizes her positive influence on her fans and embraces her personality.
-Maya also works as a columnist for an idol magazine, regularly writing about music equipment.

 Ikumi Nakagami voices Maya, while Chelsea McCurdy does so for the dub.